Startup & MVPBY RabIT software engineering · June 24, 2019

 3. Surveys that ask users for in-depth feedback directly

-Your MVP is ready for launch when all the minimum requirements are fully developed.
+Your minimum viable product is ready for launch when all the minimum requirements are fully developed.
 The product must be of satisfactory quality and without any critical usability errors by this point.
 You should know whether or not this is true from the results of previous testing.

-Product testing and evolution doesn’t stop after the MVP phase either.
+Product testing and evolution doesn’t stop after the minimum viable product phase either.
 It is up to your product team now to listen to your customers, find ways to deliver even more value to them and integrate the necessary changes through future development iterations.

 Remember, if you get your finger off the pulse of the market, you can quickly lose touch with your customers’ needs and allow competitors to swoop in.